Getting Body Contouring in Atlanta

 Are body contouring procedures safe?

+In general, body contouring procedures are safe.
 Most complications that arise from surgical procedures are due to the anesthesia.
 General anesthesia carries the most risk.

 What body contouring procedures is right for me?